 Call the SSS

-If you urgently need to know your CRN, you can call the SSS from Monday to Saturday, 7:00 AM to 7:00 PM.
+If you urgently need to know your Common Reference Number, you may call the SSS from Monday to Saturday, 7:00 AM to 7:00 PM.

 These are the SSS hotline numbers you can call:

 - Trunkline Number: (632) 8 920-6401

 - Call Center Numbers: 8 920-6446 to 55